We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Getting tested at a doctor’s office or hospital is generally more accurate than a self-collected test.
 However, an at-home cortisol test is efficient and can be used to gather insight before visiting your doctor.

-Are tests covered by insurance?
+Are the tests covered by insurance?

 Most at-home test providers do not work with insurance companies and are not covered by insurance.
 However, some providers, like Everlywell, accept health savings account (HSA) and flexible savings account (FSA) payments.